-Once artists are accepted, they must adhere to the following obligations to ensure that programs are well-organized and meaningful when implemented in schools.
+Once an artist is accepted, they must adhere to the following obligations to ensure that programs are well-organized and meaningful when implemented in schools.

 Residency & Workshop Planning

 Teachers should preview any and all visuals (e.g. videos, images) and literary pieces before an artist introduces them to students.